FrankieVexx/francode_blog/README.md

 License:

-The Francode Blogging Website is open-source and available under the MIT License.
+The Francode coding Website is open-source and available under the MIT License.
 You are free to use, modify, and distribute the code following the terms of the license.

 Contact: